 Is it time for you to get help?
 There are many different styles and approaches for treatment.
 You need to find the one that best fits your needs.

-One approach, called gestalt therapy, has proven helpful for people battling mental and emotional issues.
-You may ask, “what is gestalt therapy?”
+One approach, called gestalt treatment, has proven helpful for people battling mental and emotional issues.
+You may ask, “what is gestalt treatment?”
 Continue reading to answer this question.

-Gestalt therapy, a method of experiential psychotherapy, focuses on gaining personal insights into relationships with other people.
+Gestalt treatment, a method of experiential psychotherapy, focuses on gaining personal insights into relationships with other people.
 It concentrates on the here and now.

-Frederick and Laura Perls developed gestalt therapy in the 1940s.
-This approach increases the therapist’s and the patient’s awareness of perceptions, feelings, and actions.
+Frederick and Laura Perls developed gestalt treatment in the 1940s.
+This approach increases the psychologist and the patient’s awareness of perceptions, feelings, and actions.
 It helps to differentiate these emotional responses from preexisting attitudes and beliefs.

 Gestalt comes from the German word that means shape or form.
 It refers to the character or spirit of something.

-This therapy can occur in individual or group settings.
+This treatment can occur in individual or group settings.

-Role-playing in a setting of unconditional acceptance, help clients meet therapy goals.
-The therapist and the client work together to identify feelings and events happening now.
-The therapy plan is then formulated to reach desired results.
+Role-playing in a setting of unconditional acceptance, help clients meet treatment goals.
+The psychologist and the client work together to identify feelings and events happening now.
+The treatment plan is then formulated to reach desired results.